JasonHorsleyTech/resume/src/uploadable/SpotOn - Resume.md

 #### Life
 Outside of software, I host game night, where I and the other neighborhood dads drink and play overly complicated board games.
 I also play accordion for a very unprofessional sea-shanty quartet.

-I used to live in Mexico with my wife, but after two kids we became substantially more boring.
+I used to live in Latin America with my wife, but after two kids we became substantially more boring.

 #### Contact

 > GitHub: github.com/JasonHorsleyTech
+>
 > Email:  Jason@JasonHorsley.tech
+>
 > Phone:  512-202-6952